Reviews You Can Rely On

 Fewer buttons than others

 Who it's best for: The Logitech M500s is a simple, elegant, and well-performing mouse that caters to the everyday needs of most users.
-Whether you are managing documents, surfing spreadsheets, or casually browsing, you will likely find that this mouse commendably gets the job done.
+Whether you are managing documents, surfing spreadsheets, or casually browsing, you will likely find that this mouse does exactly what you need it to.
 It leaves no room for complaints or frustrations with its high-precision sensor that offers up to 4,000 counts per inch (CPI).
 It also features a low-resistance 4D scroll wheel and selectable infinite scroll mode, greatly enhancing its usability as a versatile productivity tool.

 Should you buy it?
 You get excellent performance and a high degree of versatility at a bargain price with the Logitech M500s.
 It certainly feels comfortable to hold, too, but its affordability comes with some design sacrifices.
 “The scroll wheel is pretty loud, which might bother some folks,” one tester commented.
 Gamers and power users might also overlook this mouse in favor of one with even more customization and programmability.
 Overall, though, it packs a punch in the productivity department that few mice can match at this price point.